 Asphalt driveways can show their age over time, drying out, cracking, and giving way to potholes.
 In this article, you’ll find expert advice for quickly and easily fixing driveway cracks, repairing potholes, and sealing the surface.

-1Sweep loose dirt and debris out of the crack.
-Then, using a caulking gun, apply a compound formulated for asphalt repair according to the label directions.
-Buy asphalt repair products on Amazon.
+3 Using a caulking gun, apply a compound formulated for asphalt repair according to the label directions.

 To repair asphalt driveway holes and large cracks, sweep or suction out dirt using a shop vacuum, and then fill in the gaps with cold-process asphalt-repair compound that is sold in large, 60-pound plastic bags.
 Before you begin the repair work, lay the bag down in direct sunlight if possible to allow it warm.